babiishita09/MLdiabetesprediction/README.md

 # MLdiabetesprediction
 * It is a diabetes prediction web app.
 You can check whether you have diabetes or not.
+(I have used machine learning technique for predicting result)
 * deployment link - https://ml-diabetes-predictionishita.herokuapp.com/

 # APP DEMO: